lyrahgames/cpp-basic-course/basics/01_hello_world/README.md

 ## The Minimal C++ Program

 The minimal C++ program, which does nothing, but is valid, is given by the following source code.
+Please note, that C++ is a key-sensitive language and therefore makes a difference between capital and non-capital letters.

 ```cpp
     int main() {}